Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Music

 An original motion picture soundtrack was released alongside the film in 1991 by SBK Records.

-The soundtrack featured 10 tracks from the film, and music from artists such as Magnificent V11 produced by Troy Duncombe and Mickey Mahoney of Cat and Moose productions Ya Kid K, Cathy Dennis and David Morales, Tribal House and Dan Hartman.
-The most famous song featured on the soundtrack was "Ninja Rap" performed by rapper Vanilla Ice.

-The song featured prominently within the feature film, as Ice makes an appearance as himself, and begins to freestyle a ninja rap song when the turtles end up fighting Tokka and Rahzar within the club where he was performing.
-In terms of the plot, this song was to trick the audience into believing the fight was a harmless "show" and thus not to panic.
+The soundtrack featured 10 tracks from the film, and music from artists such as Magnificent V11, produced by Troy Duncombe and Mickey Mahoney of Cat and Moose productions, Ya Kid K, Cathy Dennis and David Morales, Tribal House and Dan Hartman.
+The most famous song featured on the soundtrack is "Ninja Rap" performed by rapper Vanilla Ice.
+The song featured prominently, and Ice makes an appearance as himself.
+This song tricked the audience into believing the fight was a harmless "show" and thus not to panic.
+A music video was produced for "Ninja Rap".

-A music video was also produced for "Ninja Rap" at the time of the film's release.
-The soundtrack also features two original pieces from the Orchestra On the Half Shell.
+The soundtrack features two original pieces from the Orchestra On the Half Shell.
 The original music was composed by John Du Prez, who won a BMI Film Music Award for his work.